ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 Let's break that down, an **identifier** is a name, a way to identify your variable.
 We then can use that identifier to read or write data into memory.
 That memory is the **random-access memory (RAM)** of the computer executing the code.
-But you don't even have to worry about that because .NET manages that for you.
+But you don't even have to worry about that because .NET manages most of it for you.
-To begin with, all you need to know is how to declare a variable and how to use them.
+To begin, all you need to know is how to declare a variable and how to use it.

 There are many different types of variables and ways to optimize memory usage, but the concept always remains similar to what we are covering now.